lpsinger/ligo.skymap/docs/interface.rst

 :class:`sngl_inspiral <ligo.lw.lsctables.SnglInspiralTable>`
     * The :class:`sngl_inspiral <ligo.lw.lsctables.SnglInspiralTable>` table
       MUST contain exactly one row per detector that the search analyzed.

-    * Each row's :attr:`~ligo.lw.lsctables.SnglInspiral.process_id`
-      column MUST match one of the rows identifying the search pipeline in the :class:`process <ligo.lw.lsctables.ProcessTable>` table.

     * The values of the :attr:`~ligo.lw.lsctables.SnglInspiral.event_id` column MUST be distinct across all rows.